EconomistGrant/HTFE-tensortrade/README.md

 Tensortrade is a modulized quantitative reinforcement learning project.
 According to my adjustment, this project has achieved self-provided data input, futures market environment configuration, and deployment of tensorforce agents.

-This readme file consists of the following parts： Module Overview | Running the Program | Details of Modules | Case Analysis (PPO/A2C)
+This readme file consists of the following parts:

+Module Overview | Running the Program | Details of Modules | Case Analysis (PPO/A2C)

 # Module Overview